Dhanushree27/Pewlett-Hackard-Analysis/README.md

-# Silver Tsunami analysis at Pewlett Hackard
+# Retirement Impact analysis at Pewlett Hackard

 ## Overview of the Project
 This project was initiated to identify the number of employees who will be retiring soon and the open positions that will have to be filled.
 To begin the analysis, the employee data available in csv files was to be moved to a database.
 A ERD diagram was created and the data was successfully stored in a database.